flutterkit/zerkerdocs/docs/README.md

 features:
   - title: Simple and lightweight
     details: Using Zerker is very simple, it has very simple api and operation methods, anyone can quickly learn to use, and you will also like Zerker.
-  - title: Various scenes
+  - title: Various animation effects
-    details: Zerker can be used in a variety of scenarios.
-You can use it to create opening animations, like small animations, and a variety of small games.
+    details: Use Zerker to achieve a variety of animation effects, such as the like effect, admission animation, pop-up effect, etc.
-  - title: Animation
+  - title: Develop 2d games
-    details: You can use ZKTween to implement various easing animations, using sprite.frames to implement frame animation.
+    details: Zerker is also very good at developing games, supporting spritesheets, atals and many other assets, making it easy to create a variety of small games.

 footer: MIT Licensed | Copyright © 2019-present
 ---